Finance

 Corporate Actions as Moral Issues

-By: Zwetelina Iliewa, Elisabeth Kempf and Oliver SpaltWe study how a representative sample of the U.S. population evaluates a broad range of corporate actions from a nonpecuniary perspective.
-Our core findings, based on large-scale online surveys, are that (i) self-reported nonpecuniary concerns are large, both for stock market investors and non-investors; (ii) concerns about the treatment of workers and CEO pay rank highest, higher than concerns about workforce diversity and fossil energy usage; (iii) moral universalism (Enke (2024)) emerges as a key driver of nonpecuniary preferences, explaining substantial variation both across participants as well as across corporate actions.
-Combined, our findings provide new evidence on the importance of moral concerns as a driver of nonpecuniary preferences in the context of corporate actions.
+By: Zwetelina Iliewa, Elisabeth Kempf and Oliver SpaltWe examine nonpecuniary preferences across a broad set of corporate actions using a representative sample of the U.S. population.
+Our core findings, based on large-scale online surveys, are that (i) self-reported nonpecuniary concerns are large both for stock market investors and non-investors; (ii) concerns about the treatment of workers and CEO pay rank highest—higher than concerns about workforce diversity and fossil energy usage; (iii) moral universalism emerges as an important driver of nonpecuniary preferences.
+Combined, our findings provide new evidence on the importance of moral concerns as a key determinant of nonpecuniary preferences over corporate actions.

 - Working Paper